dotnet/test-templates/README.md

 - Users can test the dotnet core templates that reside in the templates_feed folder by running the test script [test.cmd](https://github.com/dotnet/test-templates/blob/main/test.cmd)
 - Note: Please make sure you have run the build script before you run the test script.

 ## Note

-Please note the templates inside template_feed folder were moved into the dotnet sdk and they are kept here only for potential fixes of 9.0.1XXX .net version.
+Please note the templates inside the `template_feed` folder were moved into the [dotnet/sdk](https://github.com/dotnet/sdk) and they are kept here only for potential fixes of .NET 9.0.1XXX.